Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Decorator/README.md

 some Frankenstein's monsters.
 In this way, you keep relying on type-hinting.

 If you need more complicated decorator, code a real decorator pattern.
-This tool is only intended to build decorated object from time to time, with legacy code, for example.
+This tool is only intended to build decorated objects from time to time, with legacy code, for example.